NOW YOU SEE IT … by Richard Matheson

 Sixty years after the publication of his first short story, ‘Born of Man and Woman’ in 1950, Richard Matheson is probably still best known for such tales of science fiction and fantasy as The Incredible Shrinking Man and the oft-filmed I Am Legend, as well as for his many television scripts for the original version of The Twilight Zone.
 Indeed much of his publishing career has run in parallel with his work as a screenwriter, not only adapting many of his own works for the screen – most notably the diabolically suspenseful Duel (1971) for Steven Spielberg, the terrifying Hell House (1973) and the ethereal and romantic Somewhere in Time (1980) – but also a notable series of Edgar Allan Poe adaptations in the 1960s starring Vincent Price as well as Dennis Wheatley’s The Devil Rides Out for Hammer Studios.

-But he is a varied and prolific writer with literally dozens and dozens of scripts, short stories and novels to his credit who outside of the fantasy genres has also written westerns, non fictions studies of metaphysics and philosophy – and several thrillers.
-One the most unusual of these is Now You See It … (1995), which combines mystery, suspense and magic and which, as we shall see, has a complex history all its own.
+But he is a varied and prolific writer with literally dozens and dozens of scripts, short stories and novels to his credit.
+Outside of the fantasy genres he has also written westerns, non fictions studies of metaphysics and philosophy – and several thrillers.
+One of the most unusual of these is Now You See It … (1995), which combines mystery, suspense and magic and which, as we shall see, has a complex history all its own.

 The art of the conjuror is often compared to that of the crime writer for the way that they both stage manage situations to lead an audience up the garden path to create an air of mystery – John Dickson Carr in fact based many of the gimmicks in his stories around effects developed by the likes of Maskelyne and other great illusionists.
 Several magicians have also written excellent detective stories over the years, most notably Clayton Rawson, creator of The Great Merlini, and Walter Gibson (aka Maxwell Grant), the original writer of The Shadow (Paul Malmont’s The Chinatown Death Cloud Peril incidentally features Gibson himself as a character).
 James Tucker, Patrick A. Kelley and James Swain have all written series combining mystery and magic, though amongst the most unusual additions to the genres one has to include the Lord Darcy series, science fiction hybrids by Randall Garrett which offer traditional detective stories but set in a parallel world in which magic is real and not just an illusion.
 Harry Houdini has appeared as himself in many novels over the decades, including such mysteries as William Hjortsberg’s Nevermore (1994) and Carter Beats the Devil (2002) by Glen David Gold.